 Do you have a lot of documents to scan?

 If you’re scanning a low volume of pages that don’t require extensive indexing, a desktop scanner may be the right solution.
-Larger volumes demand more robust scanners to get through the volume in a reasonable amount of time and that will require a capital expenditure, trained operators, and more advanced scanning software.
+But larger scale scanning demands more robust scanners to get through the volume in a reasonable amount of time.
+That will require a capital expenditure, trained operators, and more advanced scanning software.